 The nature of dementia means your condition will change over time.
 It is important that the health professional responsible for your care tells you about the range of local services that can help you and family members who care for you.

 This includes social services should you need help with personal care and day-to-day activities or regular respite care and voluntary groups that can provide both practical and emotional support to you and your family.

 Caring is a very demanding job, so if you care for someone with dementia it is important you know where you can go for help and support and if respite breaks are available though social services.

-If you have difficulty managing personal care or day-to-day tasks or need watching over to make sure you are all right, you may be able to claim a non means-tested benefit – Disability Living Allowance if you are under 65 years old or Attendance Allowance if you are aged 65 and over.
+If you have difficulty managing personal care or day-to-day tasks or need watching over to make sure you are all right, you may be able to claim a non means-tested benefit – Disability Living Allowance or Personal Independence Payment if you are under 65 years old or Attendance Allowance if you are aged 65 and over.
 You can find out more about these and other benefits you may be entitled to by calling Age UK on 0800 169 6565.